WDVE: Morning Show

-As of January 2012 Randy Baumann and the DVE Morning Show airs on weekdays from 6 a.m. to 10 a.m..
-The rest of the morning show team are newsreader Val Porter, sportscaster Mike Prisuta, and comedian Bill Crawford.
+As of January 2024 Randy Baumann and the DVE Morning Show airs weekdays.
+The rest of the morning show team are newsreader Abby Krizner, sportscaster Mike Prisuta, and comedian Bill Crawford.
 The show features a variety of comedy skits, musical parodies, and music.

 Prior to hosting solo, Baumann was teamed with Jim Krenn starting in early 2000.
 Prior to that, Krenn had been on with Scott Paulsen, who along with "News Goddess" Lauri Githens had hosted the morning show from 1986-1988 (after "Little Jimmy" Roach and "Big Steve" Hansen of "The DVE Morning Alternative" were not offered a new contract after their 1980-1986 stint).

 On January 18, 2010, the morning show returned to the air without Randy Baumann and used the name "DVE Morning Show" (rather than "Jim and Randy and the DVE Morning Show").
 Randy Baumann's contract had expired at the beginning of 2010 and he returned to the airwaves on February 17, 2010 after contract negotiations had been settled.
 The show resumed its previous title "Jim and Randy and the DVE Morning Show".

 On December 31, 2011, iHeartMedia (then known as Clear Channel Communications) announced that Jim Krenn would no longer be part of the DVE Morning show but would still be employed at the station.
 According to a statement made by Dennis Lamme, President and Market Manager of Clear Channel Media & Entertainment-Pittsburgh, "We are currently in discussion with Jim about his role with the station moving forward.".
 They are again using the name "DVE Morning Show".
 Krenn's official departure from Clear Channel was announced on January 19, 2012.
 As of February 23, 2012, WDVE has branded the morning show "Randy Baumann and the DVE Morning Show".